eldarlrd/eldarlrd/README.md

     height='16'>
 </a> **JS Libraries** to create interactive web apps and games.
 I particularly enjoy the latter as they often require extensive work on logic.

-This is a hub for my *personal projects* and the ones I make for *a couple curricula.*
+This is a hub for my *personal projects* and the ones I make for *a couple of curricula.*